1 Choose the software development partner

 - No need to equip a workplace

 In general, a freelancer always seems to be a carefree dude who has a cup of coffee in one hand and a laptop for work in the other.
-So, you don’t have to buy expensive equipment and organize a workspace for this guy.
+So, you don’t have to buy expensive equipment and organise a workspace for this guy.

-- Good for clear, fast tasks
+- Suitable for precise, fast tasks

 - Lack of contractor liability